derivita/hrpc-docs/content/docs/tutorials/basic/go.md

 ### Generating client and server code

-Next we need to generate the gRPC client and server interfaces from our .proto service definition.
-We do this using the protocol buffer compiler `protoc` with a special gRPC Go plugin.
+Next we need to generate the HRPC client and server interfaces from our .proto service definition.
+We do this using the protocol buffer compiler `protoc` with a special HRPC Go plugin.
 This is similar to what we did in the [quickstart guide](/docs/quickstart/go/)

 From the `route_guide` example directory run :